dashabalashova/StringZilla-Nebius/StringZilla_v2.md

 Needleman-Wunsch and Smith-Waterman are better suited for biological sequences because they let you use custom substitution scores (e.g., BLOSUM/PAM).
 It’s also common to adopt Gotoh’s affine-gap model (gap-open + gap-extend) to more realistically represent indel events in DNA and protein evolution.

-Compared with Biopython’s PairwiseAligner.score on 1x SPR (95 MCUPS for \~100-byte lines and 557 MCUPS for \~1,000-byte lines), StringZilla’s SmithWatermanScores batch on 16x SPR hits 3,535 MCUPS on \~100-byte lines — about 37x faster; StringZilla’s SmithWatermanScores batch on H100 reaches 12,702 MCUPS on \~1,000-byte lines — about 23x faster.
+Compared with Biopython’s PairwiseAligner.score on 1x SPR (95 MCUPS for \~100-byte lines and 557 MCUPS for \~1,000-byte lines), StringZilla’s SmithWatermanScores batch on 16x SPR hits 3,535 MCUPS on \~100-byte lines – about 37x faster; StringZilla’s SmithWatermanScores batch on H100 reaches 12,702 MCUPS on \~1,000-byte lines – about 23x faster.

 ![Combined MCUPS 2x2 overview – Rust/Python x \~100B/\~1kB](graphs/substitution_bench_grouped_nebius.png)
-*Figure: Comparative MCUPS (log scale) for substitution edit distance: Rust (linear gaps) / Python (linear gaps) / Rust (affine gaps), \~100-byte and \~1,000-byte workloads, measured on CPU nodes and GPUs.*
+*Figure: Comparative MCUPS (log scale) for substitution edit distance: Rust (linear gaps) / Python (linear gaps) / Rust (affine gaps), \~100-byte and \~1,000-byte workloads, measured on CPU nodes and GPUs.
+Bioptyhon: biopython.PairwiseAligner.score, NW: stringzillas::NeedlemanWunschScores, SW: stringzillas::SmithWatermanScores.*

 ## Infrastructure and reproducibility

-The benchmarks were run on Nebius cloud GPU instances provisioned with NVIDIA H100 accelerators.
-Local CPU baselines were measured on Intel Sapphire Rapids cores and comparisons were made against AMD Zen4 in microbenchmarks where relevant.
+The benchmarks were run on Nebius cloud GPU instances provisioned with Nvidia Hopper-based H100 and Blackwell-based RTX 6000 Pro GPUs.
+CPU baselines were measured on Intel Sapphire Rapids (SNR) and Granite Rapids (GNR) CPUs.
 CUDA-enabled toolchains and platform-specific wheels were built and deployed via GitHub Actions to ensure consistent runtime environments across machines.
 RAPIDS (`cudf` / `nvtext`) was used as a representative GPU-enabled comparison stack and Biopython was used as a representative single-core CPU baseline for protein alignment workloads.

 ## Future roadmap and next steps